folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Labels exploitin' rappin' addicts, man, I'm sick of y'all" > Rappin' addicts

-* Having just highlighted gangs who profit by exploiting individuals who are addicted to opioids, Lecrae now compares those gangs to music labels who profit from exploiting listeners and rappers who are addicted to hip hop.
+* Having just highlighted gangs that profit by exploiting individuals addicted to opioids, Lecrae now compares those gangs to music labels that profit from exploiting listeners and rappers addicted to hip-hop.

-* This comparison between selling addictive drugs and selling addictive music is a longstanding motif within hip hop lyrics.
+* This comparison between selling addictive drugs and selling addictive music is a longstanding motif within hip-hop lyrics.

-  * New York based rap legend Nas largely introduced the motif a single line from the second verse of the track “Represent” from his classic debut album Illmatic released on April 19, 1994.
+  * New York-based rap legend Nas largely introduced the motif in a single line from the second verse of the track “Represent” from his classic debut album *Illmatic*, released on April 19, 1994.

     * *Somehow the **rap game reminds me of the crack game***

-  * Exactly one week after the release of "Represent", on April 26, 1994 the legendary Atlanta-based duo Outkast released their classic debut album, Southernplayalisticadillacmuzik, whose first full track “Myintrotoletuknow” featured a verse from Andre who further developed the motif.
+  * Exactly one week after the release of "Represent," on April 26, 1994, the legendary Atlanta-based duo Outkast released their classic debut album, *Southernplayalisticadillacmuzik*, whose first full track, “Myintrotoletuknow,” featured a verse from André that further developed the motif.

     * See, **that rap shit is really just like sellin' smoke
     If you got some fire shit, your niggas gonna always toke
     Dope is not what I be slingin' on this track***

-  * Jay-Z then turned the motif into an extended metaphor on an entire song called “Rap Game / Crack Game” which was released on Jay-Z’s 1997 album, *In My Lifetime, Vol. 1*.
-Notably, the hook for “Rap Game / Crack Game” samples both “Represent” and “Myintrotoletuknow”.
+  * Jay-Z then turned the motif into an extended metaphor on an entire song called “Rap Game / Crack Game,” which was released on Jay-Z’s 1997 album, *In My Lifetime, Vol. 1*.
+Notably, the hook for “Rap Game / Crack Game” samples both “Represent” and “Myintrotoletuknow.”

     * *Won't stop niggas
     **"Somehow the rap game remind me of the crack game"**